 to a simple command to copy files from

 the WAL archive.
 If you plan to have multiple standby servers for high

 availability purposes, make sure that

 (the default), to make the standby server follow the timeline change

 that occurs at failover to another standby.

-if the file does not exist; the server will retry the command again if
+restore_command should return immediately if the file does not exist; the server will retry the command again if necessary.

 If you're setting up the standby server for high availability purposes, set up WAL archiving, connections and authentication like the primary server, because the standby server will work as a primary server after failover.

 If you're using a WAL archive, its size can be minimized using the